ddelong/ddelong.github.io/_posts/2004-10-08-football-picks-week-5.md

 categories:
   - Sports
 ---
-I&#8217;ll admit it.
-I screwed up a bit with last week&#8217;s picks.
+I'll admit it.
+I screwed up a bit with last week's picks.
 9-5 is not good.
 This makes me 20-8 overall.

 Hopefully this week is better.